RobSero/RentGap/README.md

 - Heroku Hosted - Heroku Scheduler Addon

 The server side follows Django’s pre-determined patterns along with Rest Framework’s responses, serializers and exceptions utility.
 The app is quite heavily maths orientated and so there is still a lot of pure python programming required within controllers to deal with all the transactions.
-In addition to serving up data to the frontend, the backend is responsible for many other functions including: User Authentication (section X), consuming third party property data (section Y), dealing with daily payments to users (section Z) and typical CRUD options with validation.
+In addition to serving up data to the frontend, the backend is responsible for many other functions including: User Authentication *(section 5.1)*, consuming third party property data *(section 5.2)*, dealing with daily payments to users *(section 5.3)* and typical CRUD options with validation.

 ## **3.0 - Database Structure**

 ![database diagram](https://res.cloudinary.com/dy7eycl8m/image/upload/v1593459710/Property_investor/Screenshot_2020-06-29_at_20.41.33_y7irce.png)

 PostgreSQL is used and heavily focuses on the relationships between users/properties through the order models.
 Most of the complexity stems from snapshotting data when users make an investment and this data is stored within the orders model.
-This data is crucial to determine how user’s investments change over time and working out how much rental income they earn monthly.
+This data is crucial to determine how user’s investments change over time and work out how much rental income they earn monthly.
 The client and server side both have the capability to calculate the changes over time as they use this information for different purposes -
 - The front end will handle the comparisons so that the information can be displayed clearly to the user showing them if their investments have increased/decreased and feed this information to ChartJS.

 ![client-side investments](https://res.cloudinary.com/dy7eycl8m/image/upload/v1593460708/Property_investor/Screenshot_2020-06-29_at_20.57.44_rotd8z.png)